DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 - desktop/howtostart_ruby.md

 Our implementation of Gantt with Node.js will be based on REST API that will be used for communication with a server.
 Node.js has a set of ready-made solutions, so we won't have to code everything from the very beginning.
+We will also use MySQL as a data storage.

 Have a look at the [demo](https://github.com/DHTMLX/gantt-howto-node) on GitHub.